richardlam4391/IBM-Data-Analyst-Professional-Certificate/Python Project for Data Science/README.md

 # Details of Python Project for Data Science
-This course tells you how to understand the data fundamentals and structures and to create interactive dashboard in Python libraries.
+This course tells you how to understand the data fundamentals and structures and to extract the data from a dataset.
 ## Key Skills

 - Jupyter